Maryem-Jlassi/classification/README.md

 caa: Number of major vessels colored by fluoroscopy
 thall: Thalassemia
 output: Heart attack (1 = yes, 0 = no) – Target Variable
-Size: The dataset consists of X rows and Y columns (e.g., 303 rows and 14 columns).
+Size: The dataset consists of 303 rows and 14 columns .

 ## Algorithms Used
 Several machine learning algorithms were tested to classify the dataset: